microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 ![Applications and technology stack architecture diagram](./img/architecture.png)

-As mentioned above, the environmental observability architecture for _Dev_, _Staging_, and _Prod_ environments leverage the same Kube Prometheus Stack as Infrastructure Observability, which includes Kubernetes manifests, Grafana dashboards, and Prometheus rules.
+The environmental observability architecture for _Dev_, _Staging_, and _Prod_ environments leverage the same Kube Prometheus Stack as Infrastructure Observability, which includes Kubernetes manifests, Grafana dashboards, and Prometheus rules.
 Added to that are the IoT sensors (simulated in the scenario), [Mosquitto MQTT broker](https://mosquitto.org/), Azure IoT Hub, ADX, and a service that exposes IoT data to be scraped by Prometheus (MQTT2PROM).

 Mosquitto open-source MQTT broker was chosen due to its popularity, lightweight implementation, and efficiency, making it a good fit for handling the sensors' messaging flow.
 Azure IoT Hub is a fully managed service that enables reliable and secure bi-directional communications between millions of IoT devices and a solution backend.
 It also provides a device registry that stores information about the devices and their capabilities.